ker0olos/fable/README.md

 > How can I create a new pack?

-We are in the process of making GUI tools to streamline the process, currently it's only possible through editing JSON files directly, we recommend that you check [fable-community/example](https://github.com/fable-community/example), it has a great quick start guide for working with `manifest.json`
+Currently, it's only possible through editing JSON files, we recommend that you check [fable-community/example](https://github.com/fable-community/example), it has a great quick start guide.

 > Can I use prefixes like `$`